 We have liquidated most of our Mintos portfolio in June 2020 within 14 days.
 The total price for the secondary market fee and discount was between 1% and 1.5%.

 Cash Out with Invest and Access

-If you use the Invest and Access tool, you can click on "cash out" to cash out your money.
+If you use the Invest and Access tool, you can click on "cash out" within the "diversified strategy" to cash out your money.
 Note that this is highly dependent on the market situation.